-The late Sir David Nicolson MEP, founded the American European Business Association (AEBA) in London and New York in 1980 in consultation with the late Lord Roy Jenkins OM, PC, then President of the European Commission.
+The late Sir David Nicolson MEP, founded the American European Business Association (AEBA) in 1980 in consultation with the late Lord Roy Jenkins OM, PC, then President of the European Commission.

-AEBA is a dynamic forum, of fewer than 30 select transatlantic corporate members, which promotes and facilitates lively and informed debate on key business, economic and political topics over lunch.
-The association’s chief goals are to improve and increase understanding and cooperation between the business community and governments in Europe and North America, so as to advance opportunities in the globalised world.
+AEBA promotes and facilitates lively and informed debate on key business, economic and political topics.
+The association’s goal is to use this dialogue, connection and collaboration to improve and increase understanding and cooperation between the business community and governments in Europe and North America.

-AEBA does this by bringing together senior international business, political, diplomatic, and academic representatives to engage in productive dialogue through the open exchange of views in an atmosphere of trust, which adds valuable insight behind today’s headlines.
-A major factor in the success of these debates is the diversity of the participants’ backgrounds, industries, and their shared interest in many of the issues under the spotlight.
-Limiting the number of participants to 22-25 people at each boardroom lunch guarantees added value for all concerned, resulting in dialogue of greater intensity and depth, yielding more tangible results.
+AEBA does this by bringing together senior international business, political, diplomatic, and academic representatives to engage in productive conversation through the open exchange of views in an atmosphere of trust, which provides unique insight behind today’s headlines.
+A key factor in the success of these debates is the diversity of the participants’ backgrounds, industries, and their shared interest in debating future developments.
+Limiting the number of participants at each discussion promotes a more intimate, meaningful and powerful experience for both members and speakers.
 Meetings are governed by the Chatham House Rule.